OCA/account-fiscal-rule/account_fiscal_position_rule_sale_stock/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module extends the sale stock.
+This module enables the account_fiscal_position_rule features (see module README) in the context of a sale order with a delivery order (sale and stock modules).

 **Table of contents**